Gabya06/MTA/README.md

 ![turnstyle_samples_2](/images/turnstyle_samples_2.png)

 ## Linear Regression Model
-For predicting the number of exits, I used linear regression.
-I used a training set of 90% and 10% test, and the linear model performed quite well, scoring 90%.
-Initially I ran linear regression only on the "new" data because operating on the entire dataset took quite a lot of time and I wanted to quickly get a hint on the model performance.
-Even though I added more data points, the model did not improve much.
-Unfortunately in this situation we do not have a large set of features to chose from and predicting the number of exits is more or less based on the control area, the time, date, and mostly only number of entries.
-Both models - the one on only new data and the one on the entire data perform quite well, but I do think it could do better if we added more features.
+I used linear regression to predict the number of exists.
+While only creating one training and test split of 90% and 10% data, the linear model performed surprisingly quite well without overfitting, scoring 90% on test data and close to 85% on training data.
+Performing 10 fold cross-validation gives an average score of 84%.

 ```python
 # assign predictors and response